 Your Primary Insurance Amount (PIA) is the base amount of your benefits.
 The SSA uses the total of three fixed percentages of your AIME to determine your PIA.
 The dollar amounts that result from the calculation are called "bend points."
 Bend points are changed each year to reflect the national average wage index.

 If the sum of the percentages isn't a multiple of $0.10, it will be rounded to the next lower multiple of $0.10.
-You can see the table of bend points for past years on the SSA's website.